elastic/kibana/x-pack/test/api_integration/deployment_agnostic/README.md

 ## Definition
 A deployment-agnostic API integration test is a test suite that fulfills the following criteria:

-**Functionality**: It tests Kibana APIs that are logically identical in both stateful and serverless environments for the same SAML roles.
+**Functionality**: It tests Kibana APIs that are logically identical in both stateful and serverless environments for the same roles.

 **Design**: The test design is clean and does not require additional logic to execute in either stateful or serverless environments.